 - In 2013, 5 completed with a joint publication in a peer-reviewed journal (band 6-7)

 Internship placements: 1 on-going, 8 supervised to completion

 - HEE/NIHR ICA Internship, band 6 podiatrist (2016)

 - HSRU Internship two newly graduate therapists (2012), a student therapist (2011), and band 7 therapist (2010)

 - Clinical placement, occupational therapy students (2003, 2002, 2001)

-Training for health professionals: eight workshops in 2012-15, of which four in the UK, two in Canada, one in Finland, and one international.
+Training: eleven workshops in 2012-16, including two in Canada, one in Finland, and one international.

 I occasionally supervise undergraduate research projects (5 students to completion), deliver undergraduate guest lectures, and mark undergraduate assignments/projects.